 Types of hair transplant procedures

-Hair transplant procedures are designed to rejuvenate hair growth in areas of the scalp with narrow or no growth.
-There are several hair transplant methods for transferring hair follicles to the balding areas.
-Here are the main types:
+Hair transplant procedures stimulate hair growth in areas of the scalp undergoing thinning or hair loss.
+Several methods exist for transferring hair follicles to these balding areas.
+Here are the main types of hair transplant techniques:

-1. Follicular Unit Transplantation (FUT): This treatment involves taking a strip of skin, including hair follicles, from the donor area (often the back of the head) and transplanting it to the balding area.
+- Follicular Unit Transplantation (FUT): This treatment involves taking a strip of skin, including hair follicles, from the donor area (often the back of the head) and transplanting it to the balding area.
 Before being implanted, the strip is first separated into individual follicular units under a microscope.

-2. Follicular Unit Extraction (FUE): In FUE, individual hair follicles are directly taken from the donor area and transplanted into the balding areas using a tiny punch instrument.
+- Follicular Unit Extraction (FUE): In FUE, individual hair follicles are directly taken from the donor area and transplanted into the balding areas using a tiny punch instrument.
 Compared to FUT, this procedure is less invasive and doesn’t create a linear scar.

-3. Direct Hair Implantation (DHI): DHI Hair Transplant (Direct Hair Implantation), a variation on the FUE procedure that uses a specialized tool to remove and implant hair follicles directly, allows for more accurate implantation.
+- Direct Hair Implantation (DHI): DHI Hair Transplant (Direct Hair Implantation), a variation on the FUE procedure that uses a specialized tool to remove and implant hair follicles directly, allows for more accurate implantation.

-4. Grafting: Grafting refers to all types of hair transplantation, including FUT and FUE.
+- Grafting: Grafting refers to all types of hair transplantation, including FUT and FUE.

-5. Scalp Reduction: Scalp reduction involves surgically removing sections of the bare scalp and stretching the hair-covered areas toward each other to reduce the bald area.
+- Scalp Reduction: Scalp reduction involves surgically removing sections of the bare scalp and stretching the hair-covered areas toward each other to reduce the bald area.

-6. Flap Surgery: During this treatment, a healthy scalp section with healthy hair development is transplanted to a bald spot.
+- Flap Surgery: During this treatment, a healthy scalp section with healthy hair development is transplanted to a bald spot.
 This allows for the transplantation of several follicles in a single session.

-7. Tissue Expansion: Using this technique, a tissue expander is positioned beneath a hair-bearing region adjacent to a bald spot.
+- Tissue Expansion: Using this technique, a tissue expander is positioned beneath a hair-bearing region adjacent to a bald spot.
 Over time, more hair-bearing tissue grows under the expander, and this tissue is placed over the balding area.

 Understanding FUE and FUT